ciscoheat/superforms-web/src/routes/components/+page.md

   const { form, errors, enhance, ... } = superForm(data.form);

   const {
     form: loginForm,
     errors: loginErrors,
     enhance: loginEnhance,
     ...
   } = superForm(data.loginForm);

   const {
     form: registerForm,
     errors: registerErrors,
     enhance: registerEnhance,
     ...
   } = superForm(data.registerForm);
 </script>
 ```

-This leads to the question if a form and its fields can be factored out into components?
+This leads to the question of whether a form and its fields can be factored out into components?

 ## Factoring out a form

-To do this, you need the type of the schema, which can be defined as such:
+To do this, you need the type of the schema, which can be defined as follows:

 **src/lib/schemas.ts**